Amidst the global Coronavirus pandemic, the world is still turning and working life must go on until told otherwise.

 Most businesses have been greatly affected by the Coronavirus and the digital world is no exception.
-Unless the product you’re selling includes hand sanitiser or toilet roll (even pasta!), the impact of the last few weeks on your PPC accounts is probably not that great.
+Unless the product you’re selling includes hand sanitiser or toilet roll (even pasta!), the impact of the last few weeks on your PPC accounts is likely not that great.

-With all that said, let’s look at some current and noticeable trends we’ve noticed in PPC already and what we can all expect to see over the upcoming weeks and months.
+With all that said, let’s look at some current and noticeable trends we’ve noticed in PPC and what we can all expect to see over the upcoming weeks and months.

 Virus Search Trends

 Although we’ve survived other global epidemics such the SARS outbreak and Swine Flu and the likes, none have caught as much attention as what the Coronavirus has.